LArc-Hyde/Jellyfin-Music-Server-Guide/README.md

 # Jellyfin-Music-Server-Guide
-A guide on using a Raspberry Pi as a
+A guide on using a Raspberry Pi as a Jellyfin Server for music streaming.